 - Voluntary attrition is very low at 2-4%pa.
 15 employees (out of a total strength of 65+) have been with the company for more than 10 years.

-- It is important for Gislen Software to take a social responsibility in India.
+- It is important for Gislen Software to take social responsibility in India.
 Enfo supports such efforts.
 The Little Lamb School is an initiative created by Mikael Gislen’s wife.
 It is a school for poor children in Chennai.
-More than one thousand children has benefitted from this.
+More than one thousand children have benefitted from this.
 The school also has three homes for children with special needs.

 - It is a conscious effort at Gislen to be environment conscious and friendly.
 Gislen has invested in solar panels and about 40% of our electricity now comes from the sun.
 More energy-efficient equipment, including air conditioners and LED lights, has been introduced.
 Gislen is also slowly phasing out the use of plastic for any needs inside the office.